Three Essential Trends in Data Management for 2024

 To get more details on the range of success factors for the various business areas and the 8 step roadmap you can download a free copy of the parsionate Data Quality in Context guide here.

-Augmented Master Data Management
+2022 Data Management Predictions

 On the second last day of the year it is time to predict about next year.
 My predictions for the year gone were in the post Annus Horribilis 2020, Annus Mirabilis 2021?.
 These predictions were fortunately fluffy enough to claim that they were right.